Thank you for reading our post, please rate this article at the end.

 Next, you must build the frame on top of one of the plywood pieces.
 You may have to shorten the lumber pieces so that they fit the plywood.

-To fixate the lumber in place, you may use some construction adhesive.
+To fix the lumber in place, you may use some construction adhesive.
 Aside from that, screw the frame into the plywood as well.
 To keep the lumber stable when screwing it down and to help the adhesive cure, secure it with clamps.

 Then, to strengthen the flooring, place a lumber piece lengthwise in the middle of the frame.
 Shorten this piece to fit between the front and rear ends of the frame, and don’t forget to make it 1 inch tall like the rest of the framing.